 Lastly, I made the half globes that sit on the ends of the hair cones as well as the diadem and the little gold hair beads that I put on the day of the contest lol.

 The wig was laying nice and flush against my forehead the entire time I was making it, but of course when I went to put it on for the contest, something cracked and it didn't lay flush anymore.
 It has since been fixed for the photoshoot at Anime USA.

-Costumes like this make me love cosplay even more - it's not always about looking pretty and cute, but I can get uglied up and be terrifying and have guys tell me they wouldn't want to meet me in a dark ally lol.
+Costumes like this make me love cosplay even more—it's not always about looking pretty and cute, but I can get uglied up and be terrifying and have guys tell me they wouldn't want to meet me in a dark alley lol.
 In fact, after looking at photos, I thought I looked too "sexy" at NYAF and tried to apply the makeup to be more creepy and freaky for Anime USA.